oroinc/documentation/backend/api/testing.rst

         productUnitPrecision: '@product-1->primaryUnitPrecision'
         quantity: 10

-The ``dependencies`` section can be used if a fixture depends to other Doctrine or Alice fixtures.
-References will be shared between Alice and Doctrine fixtures.
+The ``dependencies`` section can be used if a fixture depends on another Doctrine or Alice fixtures.
+References are shared between Alice and Doctrine fixtures.

+.. _api-alice-references:

 Alice References
 ----------------

-In Alice fixtures as well as in yml templates the references can be used.
+You can use references in Alice fixtures:

 ::